refinedcoding/CruelFundamental/homework/202106/0623/Lucas-0623.md

 - client will use three-way / 3-step handshake

 ## 1. SYNC
-- client will end a SYNC to server to perform active open
+- client will send a SYNC to server to perform active open
 - client will use a random value A for the segment sequence number

 ## 2. SYNC-ACK